colinlpaterson/learning-log/computer-science-fundamentals/cs-programming-with-a-purpose.md

 ---

-## Week 1: Basic Programming Concepts
+## Module 1: Basic Programming Concepts

 ### Key Concepts
-- Variables and data types (int, double, boolean, String)
+- Programming: make a computer do what you want.
+- Program Development:
+    - Edit
+    - Compile: translates human readable code into machine code.
+    - Run
+- Built-in Data Types: set of values and a set operations on those values.
+    - char, strings, int, double (floating point numbers), boolean (true/false)
-- Expressions and operators
+    - declaration and assignment statements
+    - Literal = what you type in the code (ingredients written on paper)
+    - Value = what exists in memory when the program runs (actual ingredients in used in the meal)
 - Type conversion and casting
 - Input/output using StdIn/StdOut